penelopepitstop/Enlightened_Structure/Trust_Exchange/index.md

 _Superseding the Scarcity Economy_

 The Trust Exchange utilizes the network of trust relationships that already exist, making them visible, interlinked and actionable.
 Most of our decisions are based on collective opinions and discernment, particularly those of friends we trust.
 The Trust Exchange brings visibility to your friends' ratings of products, companies, websites, and more.
 In turn, you can rate your trust level of a friend or information source in any category, where categories are simply user-created tags.
-One friend you may trust for their computer knowledge and another for their culinary capacity.
+One friend you may trust for their computer knowledge and another for their culinary perspicacity.

 The Trust Exchange amalgamates existing ratings from any source, feeding them into an open platform.
 Instead of owning your ratings and trust information, like existing online networks and organizations, the Trust Exchange is a simple and powerful open platform for humanity to exchange its trust information.
 Individuals can choose whether to make ratings publicly available, or share them privately with trusted friends.